 Today, I live in an area where a small airport is within walking distance of my house.
 The guy who runs the airport, a Delta pilot for many years, has even offered to give me flying lessons.
 I could probably afford to own a small plane and fly around the patch, or even a larger plane that might take me to Florida or the Carolinas.
 And maybe someday, I will take him up on his offer.
 But Mark isn't that keen on it, and spousal support is essential in any endeavor.

 And besides, he wants to get a boat.
 And you can't be Mr. Boat and Mr. Airplane, it just won't work.
 Well, you could try to make it work, but it won't work out well, and a neglected airplane and neglected flying skills could kill you in short order.

 If you live on a farm, ranch, or in some rural area, or maybe a fly-in community, it is a lot easier to commit to flying on a regular basis.
 But for the vast majority of us, it just isn't a workable part of our lives, which is a shame, as flying in a small plane can be exhilarating in a way that jet travel is not.

 You have to really be an enthusiast, I believe, to own an airplane.
 You can't be a dilettante or a part-time pilot.
 If you really want to learn to fly and spend a lot of time flying, then maybe get a job flying airplanes.
 A friend of mine did just that.
 He always wanted to fly airplanes, so he went to Embry-Riddle, learned how to fly airplanes, built up his time and is now flying freight for FedEx.
 He gets paid to do this, and someone else has to deal with the cost of the airplane and maintaining the engines.
-As he puts it, he gets paid to do something he would have done for free - or paid to do.
+As he puts it, he gets paid to do something he would have done for free - or would have paid to do.